 Section 4.16 - A description of any damage to the Toll Road or the toll collection system during the past Fiscal Year, which in the determination of the Agency will result in a material reduction in Net Toll Revenues.

-During the fiscal year ending June 30, 2015, no damage occurred to the Toll Road or the toll collection system, which, in the determination of the Agency, resulted in the material reduction in Net Toll Revenues.
+During the fiscal year ended June 30, 2016, no damage occurred to the Toll Road or the toll collection system, which, in the determination of the Agency, resulted in a material reduction in Net Toll Revenues.